-The thought of being alone filled me with fear which motivated me to try and get back what I’d lost.
+The thought of being alone breeds fear which motivates you to try and get back what you've lost.

 So fear of being alone AND left behind.
 You get the idea.
 Normal kind of thoughts.
 We all have them.

-Problem is, this made it difficult for me to be objective about things.
+Problem is, this makes it difficult for you to be objective about things.